AlmaLaurea was founded in 1994 with a clear aim: to assess graduates' study performance and job opportunities.

 The Consortium is supported by the Ministry for University and Research and its member universities.

-AlmaLaurea is recognised as a Research Body and since 2015 its Statistics Office has been a member of Sistan, the National Statistical System.
+AlmaLaurea Consortium functions, according to its statute, as a Research Body and since 2015 its Statistics Office has been a member of Sistan, the National Statistical System of Italy.

 In order to provide reliable documentary grounds to facilitate the planning processes, monitoring and evaluation of the decisions taken by universities, every year the Consortium carries out two annual census surveys on the Profile and Employment status of graduates 1, 3 and 5 years after graduation.